naacl-org/naacl-hlt-2015/demonstrations.md

 # List of accepted system demonstrations

+The demonstrations will be presented as posters on Tuesday, June 2nd, from 17:00 to 20:00.

 > This schedule is interactive, you can click on a demonstration to view its abstract.

 {% for demo in site.data.schedule.demos %}